AllisonGuitor/AMR-metatools/README.md

 **Meta-AMR analysis tools**

-This repository contains the necessary scripts for running a metagenomic analysis of data to detect antibiotic resistance genes (ARGs).
+This repository contains the necessary scripts for running a metagenomic analysis of sequencing data to detect antibiotic resistance genes (ARGs).

 This suite of commands is ideal for use with MiSeq or HiSeq Illumina sequencing data (2 x 250 bp reads ideally) This pipeline can be used with either shotgun sequencing data or targeted capture data.